manindersoprasteria/git-training/README.md

-t commands new branch and added
+t commands new branch andd